Estimated reading time: 14 minutes

-Once our budget is completed we review each budget category including our personal expenses.
+Once our budget is completed, we review each category, including our expenses.

-Some of those budget categories would be clothing, health and beauty, plus miscellaneous.
+Some budget categories would be clothing, health, beauty, and miscellaneous.

-The idea here would be to see what we spent the money on and could we have saved more or done better.
+The idea here would be to see what we spent the money on and whether we could have saved or done better.

-Like everyone else, we still make impulse purchases even at second-hand shops and they all add up.
+Like everyone else, we still make impulse purchases, even at second-hand shops, which all add up.

-By reviewing your personal expenses it holds you accountable to what was spent.
+Reviewing your expenses, it holds you accountable for what was spent.

 Emergency Savings Review

-There are some months we are not saving enough in our emergency savings and that’s because we spend more than we earn.
+Some months we are not saving enough in our emergency savings because we spend more than we earn.

 It happens especially if you have something come up that you did not budget for.

-I can bet that those of you who are using your emergency savings are happy that you saved them.
+I can bet that those of you using your emergency savings are happy you saved them.

-A quick review each month will let you know if you need to save more or focus on what you need and not want.
+A quick monthly review will let you know if you need to save more or focus on what you need.

 Evaluate Variable Expenses

-If you find that you’re not saving enough money whether it be in your emergency savings or your projected expenses evaluate your variable budget expenses.
+If you’re not saving enough money, whether in your emergency savings or projected expenses, evaluate your variable budget expenses.

-Various budget expenses are those that you can make changes to such as groceries or even the cancellation of a product such as a magazine subscription or home phone.
+You can change various budget expenses, such as groceries, or even the cancellation of a product, such as a magazine subscription or home phone.

-If you don’t need it, get rid of it is our motto.
+If you don’t need it, eliminating it is our motto.

 Estate Planning Review

-The importance of talking about our Will and Power of Attorney each month is to decide whether there are any changes needed.
+Talking about our Will and Power of Attorney each month is important to decide whether any changes are needed.

-The beauty of an online Will Kit is you can easily do that where we have to go through our lawyer and pay legal fees.
+The beauty of an online Will Kit is you can easily do that where you have to go through our lawyer and pay legal fees.

-There are lots of hoops and red tape to jump through with a will and even harsher consequences without a Will.
+There are many hoops and red tape to jump through with a will and even harsher consequences without a Will.

 An online Will kit is just as legal as having one drawn up by a lawyer as long as the company is legitimate.